Leading • Building • Growing

 Urban Impact, Inc.

 In 1979, Urban Impact, Inc. (UII) was founded with a mission which consisted of the following theme’s, preservation, redevelopment and economic development.
 The UII development district is defined as the "west side of 18th Street N to 15th Street N and north side of 2nd Avenue N to Rev. Abraham Woods Jr. Blvd.
 (8th Avenue N)”.
 The work of the agency would be executed through a series of public/private partnerships with the City of Birmingham and others, as a result much was accomplished.
-In April, 1982 UII successfully nominated the Fourth Avenue Business District to the National Register of Historic Places.
-This designation brought with it tax and investment advantages along with incentives for district businesses.
-Many of the merchants took advantage of the new programs which led to the first turnaround of the district.
 The greater 4th Avenue Business District (which includes the Civil Rights District) also includes the Alabama Jazz Hall of Fame, The Colored Masonic Temple, Kelly Ingram Park, the Civil Rights Institute, the Sixteenth Street Baptist Church and St. Paul United Methodist Church, the A.G.
 Gaston Motel, and a number of other district landmarks.

 4th Ave.
 District